English Consonants

 About English Consonants

 Consonants are classified by three main features: whether they are voiced (vocal cords vibrate) or voiceless (vocal cords don't vibrate), their place of articulation (where in the mouth they're formed), and their manner of articulation (how the sound is produced physically).
+Click on any consonant sound below to see detailed pronunciation guides, mouth position diagrams, and practice examples.

 P (pea)